Workplace learning, or corporate training, encompasses a series of activities to educate

-Follow-up training - Companies invest significant sums in employee training annually without truly knowing its effectiveness.
-Incorporating follow-up activities such as brief lessons or exercises to reinforce newly acquired concepts and conducting face-to-face feedback sessions can ensure understanding and active implementation of the learned material.
+Companies invest significant sums in employee training annually without truly knowing its effectiveness.
+Incorporating follow-up activities such as brief feedback sessions lessons or exercises to reinforce newly acquired concepts and conducting face-to-face can ensure understanding and active implementation of the learned material.

 Organisations implement training programs for various reasons and objectives.
 The following are the primary goals typically associated with training programs: